-The following bodies and individuals have specific information security responsibilities as provided in the College's Information Security Policy:
+The following bodies and individuals have specific information security responsibilities as provided in the College's Information Security Policy and Data Protection Policy:

-- The Finance Bursar is accountable to the Governing Body for management of the information security risks to the College's Fellows, employees, Junior Members and other members. - The Finance Committee has responsibility for overseeing the management of the information security risks to the College's Fellows, employees, Junior Members and other members. - The Domestic Bursar is responsible for establishing and maintaining such arrangements as may be necessary to ensure the availability, integrity and confidentiality of the College's information. - The Head of IT is responsible for the implementation of information security arrangements for the computer and digital information systems operated internally by the College.
-The Head of IT is responsible for the provision of expert technical advice in relation to computer and digital information security arrangements with any third party partners or suppliers. - Users are responsible for making informed decisions to protect the information that they process.
+6.1.
+The Finance Bursar is accountable to the Governing Body for management of the information security risks to the College's Fellows, employees, Junior Members and other members.

+- 6.2.
+The Finance Committee has responsibility for overseeing the management of the information security risks to the College's Fellows, employees, Junior Members and other members. - 6.3.
+The Domestic Bursar is responsible for establishing and maintaining such arrangements as may be necessary to ensure the availability, integrity and confidentiality of the College's information. - 6.4.
+The Head of IT is responsible for the implementation of information security arrangements for the computer and digital information systems operated internally by the College.
+The Head of IT is responsible for the provision of expert technical advice in relation to computer and digital information security arrangements with any third-party partners or suppliers. - 6.5.
+The DPO is (as set out in more detail in the Data Protection Policy) responsible for monitoring internal compliance, advising on the College's data protection obligations and acting as a point of contact for individuals and the ICO. - 6.6.
+Users are responsible for making informed decisions to protect the information that they process.